Financial & Legal Matters

 1. Check your eligibility for the service

-If you’re a Queensland resident aged 18 or over and facing financial and/or legal challenges due to your cancer treatment, you may be eligible.
+If you’re a Queensland resident aged 18 or over and needing to make a will and/or power of attorney due to your cancer diagnosis, you may be eligible

 2. Your health professional must lodge a referral form